-Camping site located among the heritage listed Oakabella Homestead just off the North West Coastal Highway between Geraldton and Northampton.
+Camping site located among the heritage-listed Oakabella Homestead just off the North West Coastal Highway between Geraldton and Northampton.
 You and pooch will get a very friendly welcome along with the best scones in the state.
 Well worth a stop, even if it’s just for coffee and a wander around the heritage buildings.

-Located in the heart of Kalbarri, the park overlooks both the Murchison River and the Indian Ocean.
+One of WA’s best, this pet-friendly caravan park is located in the heart of Kalbarri, the park overlooks both the Murchison River and the Indian Ocean.

 Walking distance to both town and beach.
 Large shady sites with plenty of trees throughout the park.

 Stay at the historic Murchison House Station where you can camp along the Murchison River or at the Homestead.
 The station is located 12km east of Kalbarri and is one of the oldest pastoral stations in West Australia.
 It’s open to visitors from April to October.

 Located in the centre of Port Gregory, this very friendly camping site offers a peaceful respite.
 There’s a large campers kitchen with a pool table and Port Gregory township offers some very interesting historical sights that are worth checking out.

 Beachside caravan park located in Horrocks with large, grassy sites.
 The park is a quick stroll to the town and offers a peaceful setting with all conveniences.